 Oregon Islamic Academy - OIA is independent, full-time, co-educational, privately funded, and fully accredited by the Northwest Accreditation Commission (NWAC) - a division of AdvancED.
-Oregon Islamic School - OIA was founded by the Muslim Educational Trust in 2007.
+Oregon Islamic Academy - OIA was founded by the Muslim Educational Trust in 2007.
 It first opened its doors to students on September 5, 2007.
 OIA is the first full-time, accredited, Islamic, college-preparatory high school in the Pacific Northwest (Oregon and Washington states).
 OIA graduated its first class of seniors in June 2011.

 Oregon Islamic Academy's educational philosophy is aimed at shaping the minds and hearts of our students according to the teachings of the Holy Quran and the tradition of Prophet Muhammad (PBUH).
 Oregon Islamic Academy presents a new and comprehensive outlook into holistic Islamic Education in a nurturing, compassionate and loving environment.
 Our mission will be achieved through educational excellence within a healthy learning environment, intimate adherence to Islamic practices, and strong collaboration with positive interaction among school, students, parents, and community.

 Oregon Islamic Academy utilizes the curriculum line offered by McGraw-Hill and Glencoe for Language Arts, Mathematics, Science, and Social Studies.
 For Arabic and Islamic Studies, we use resources and curricula by IQRA International, and the Islamic Services Foundation.

 In order to create a comprehensive program that fulfills our Islamic philosophy, purpose, goals, and mission,the Islamic School of MET has the following objectives: